A Surprising but Easy Strategy to Reduce Emotional Hijacking

 When our emotions get overwhelmed, they can quickly become hijacked.
 When this occurs, we lose control of them and often our behaviour.
 Ordinarily, it’s a burst of uncontrollable and intense feelings that propel us to react in a way that doesn’t reflect the best version of ourselves.

 It is not a new phenomenon but has become more popular over the last 20+ years.
-Psychologist and author Daniel Goleman coined the term “amygdala hijack” in 1995 in his book Emotional Intelligence: Why It Can Matter More Than IQ.
-The amygdala is found in the temporal lobe of the brain and helps us perceive and feel anger, fear, and sadness, as well as control aggression.
+Psychologist and author Daniel Goleman coined the term "amygdala hijack" in 1995 in his book Emotional Intelligence: Why It Can Matter More Than IQ.
+The amygdala is found in the brain's temporal lobe and helps us perceive and feel anger, fear, and sadness and control aggression.
 It regulates our fight or flight response (known as the acute stress response) to immediate threats.
-It sends us a signal, a “red flag,” and our reaction depends upon our ability to manage our emotions.
+It sends us a signal, a "red flag," and our reaction depends upon our ability to manage our emotions.

-Our emotions can rapidly sneak upon us.
-It can happen in a matter of seconds at work; you get emotionally hijacked when a colleague disappoints you, and you lash out at them instead of taking the time to share your feelings calmly.
-After seeing the shock and hurt on your colleague’s face, you’re likely then embarrassed, and you regret your actions and decision to act impulsively.
-You wish you behaved more rationally because you’re aware of the significant amount of time it will take to repair this relationship.
+Our emotions can rapidly sneak up on us.
+It can happen in a matter of seconds at work; you get emotionally hijacked when a colleague disappoints you and lash out at them instead of sharing your feelings calmly.
+After seeing the shock and hurt on your colleague's face, you're likely embarrassed and regret your actions and decision to act impulsively.
+You wish you behaved more rationally because you know how long it will take to attempt to repair this relationship.
+Without question, our emotions are very powerful.
+For a better understanding of them, you may want to check out my book, The Power of Emotion.

-How often have you decided to purchase something that was a great deal?
-You were so excited about the opportunity and at that moment thought you needed or, perhaps, couldn’t live without the item only to realize later, not only was the item not in the budget, you didn’t need it after all.
-Poor decisions like this can happen even when in a good mood, and we least expect it.
+Have you ever made a quick decision to purchase something because it was a great deal?
+You were so excited about the opportunity and, at that moment, thought you needed or, perhaps, couldn't live without it, only to realize later that the item was not in your budget and you didn't need it after all.
+Poor decisions like this can happen for many reasons; perhaps your resilience was low.
+Yes, even when we're in a good mood and least expect it, our emotions can become hijacked.

 These examples require appropriate responses to assist us in rationally making decisions, from daily budgeting to managing danger and stress in our environment.

-This strategy for managing these situations takes time to develop but is well worth it.
-Increasing self-awareness will enhance this technique assists with decision-making to eventually eliminate everyday emotional hijacking situations.
+Increasing your ability to eliminate everyday emotional hijacking situations will improve self-awareness and emotional resilience.
 Marshall Connects offers Emotional Intelligence Assessments and Coaching to improve skill development in all areas, including self-awareness strategies enhancing your focus to improve overall productivity.

 More Motivational Reads Here »